jwilsson/spotify-web-api-php/docs/examples/access-token-with-authorization-code-flow.md

 die();
 ```

 When requesting a access token, a **refresh token** will also be included.
 This can be used to extend the validity of access tokens.
 It's recommended to also store this somewhere persistent, in a database for example.
-Read more about refresh tokens below.
+[Read more about refresh tokens here](refreshing-access-tokens.md).

 ### Step 3
 In a third file, `app.php`, tell the API wrapper which access token to use, and then make some API calls!